Kurri Kurri Bulldogs

 The Kurri Kurri Bulldogs is a semi-professional Australian rugby league football club based in Kurri Kurri, New South Wales formed in 1911.
 They currently play in the Newcastle Rugby League competition.

 Home Ground

 The Bulldogs home ground is Kurri Kurri sports ground.
-It is also known as "the graveyard", due to the area once being a graveyard and also many visiting post-punk and gothic teams that have visited the ground over the years.
+It is also known as "the graveyard", due to the area once being a graveyard and also many post-punk and gothic bands playing concerts there over the years.

 Grades

 Kurri Kurri Bulldogs currently have 5 senior teams playing in the Newcastle Rugby League and Newcastle & Hunter Rugby League.

 First Grade, Reserve Grade & U19's (Newcastle Rugby League).